PAY RANGE: N24

 Completion of a master’s degree program at an accredited college or university with major course work in social work, psychology, educational counseling or a related field.

 All Other Specialties

 Completion of a master's degree program at an accredited college or university with major course work in social work, psychology, public administration, criminal justice, educational counseling, statistics or a related field.
-AND

 Four years of social work experience, two years of which has been at the full performance level.
-AND

 Children and Youth Services

 Three years of social work experience supervising social workers in the area of specialization.